(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 Now, we visit the village, so you can see what I saw that summer afternoon.

 Appomattox Court House National Historic Park as it is today in a bird’s eye view.
-Of note, to start with, the red-roofed building (left center) is the court house.
-Bottom left near the parking lot is the McLean House where Grant and Lee met for the surrender and the end of the Civil War.
-Image Source.
+Of note, to start with, the red-roofed building (left center, marked as the Visitor Center) is the court house.

 I think (it’s hard to tell) that the river below that is the Appomattox River meeting the James River.
-Smith hadn’t explored the Appomattox River very far obviously—but if the Appamatuck village is on the Appomattox River, then it was somewhere near modern-day Petersburg in Virginia.
+Smith hadn’t explored the Appomattox River very far obviously–on the map below, it sort of dwindles off westward.

 The Lees (of Robert E. Lee fame, see Part 3), the Washingtons (who eventually begat the first president of the United States) and other prominent families gravitated toward these parts about as early as Smith himself.
 They had huge landed estates and mimicked their back-in-England lives with balls, suppers, hunting, and of course, they were all in some sense farmers, or plantation owners.